England | Scotland | Wales | Northern Ireland | Ireland

 Caia Park SurgeryCaia Park Health CentrePrince Charles RoadWrexham, LL13 8THTel: 01978 291129

-Telephone on the day if you want to be seen by a Dr. In exceptional circumstances pre-booked appointments can be made.
-Please make sure you attend your appointments promptly and contact us if you are unable to attend so the appointment can be allocated to another patient.
+Please note: In exceptional circumstances pre-booked appointments can be made.
+Please make sure you attend your appointments promptly or contact us if you are unable to attend so the appointment can be allocated to another patient.

-Practice Nurse appointments that can be pre-booked include Diabetes, Asthma, Chronic Heart Disease, General Health Checks, Cervical Smears, Ear Syringing, Travel Vaccination, Blood Tests, Blood Pressure, Contraceptive Pill Checks, Smoking Cessation and general nursing.
+Practice Nurse appointments that can be pre-booked these include Diabetes, Asthma, Chronic Heart Disease, General Health Checks, Cervical Smears, Ear Syringing, Travel Vaccination, Blood Tests, Blood Pressure, Contraceptive Pill Checks, Smoking Cessation, immunisation and general nursing.

 Registered patients aged 16 - 74 who have not been seen for three years may request and receive a three year review.
 Patients 75 and over